 Whichever location you use, it MUST be consistent throughout every page of your website.

 Additionally, use common titles for your menu choices.
-This way it makes your site a bit of comfortable for your visitors and gives them a clear picture of what lies beyond each menu choice.
+This way, it makes your site comfortable for your visitors and gives them a clear picture of what lies beyond each menu choice.

 What I mean by that is consider using the title “Services” for the menu choice that links to the Services page of your website or “Products” for the menu choice that links to your Products page.

-For most websites, a visitor should not have to click more than 3 times to find what they are looking for.
-If your site is large with numerous pages consider providing a “Search” feature.
+For most websites, visitors should not have to click more than three times to find what they are looking for.
+Additionally, if your site is large with numerous pages, consider providing a “Search” feature.

-Now a “Search” feature for your website works much like Google or Yahoo’s Search Engine allowing your visitors to type in a word or words specifying what they are looking for.
+A “Search” feature for your website works much like Google or Bing’s Search Engine, allowing your visitors to type in a word or words specifying what they are looking for.
 Then they can click on the “Search” button and find all matching pages of your website containing that word or words.
-Just another technique to make finding things on your site real easy.
+Just another technique to make finding things on your site easy.

 II.
 Website Copywriting

-⑦ Use Killer Headlines To Draw Your Visitor In
+⑦ Use Killer Headlines To Draw Visitors In

-Nothing is as important to the success of your website in terms of getting the attention of your visitor as an intriguing or enticing headline.
+When it comes to grabbing your visitor’s attention, nothing is as vital to the success of your website as an intriguing or enticing headline.

-The overall look of the page may get their initial attention however, the headline gives your visitor a reason to stick around.
+The page’s overall look may get their initial attention; however, the headline gives your visitor a reason to stick around.

 It stops them dead in their tracks and makes them feel that you have the answers they seek or the solution they want.

-Remember, the visitor is thinking one thing, what’s in it for me and it’s the duty of your headline to tell them just that.
+Remember, the visitor is thinking about what’s in it for me, and your headline has to tell them just that.
 And if they dig deeper into your website, they will find what they are looking for.

 How do you write that killer headline?

-First thing I would suggest is pay attention to what works as you look at all types of marketing materials from websites to ads – notice what headlines grab your attention and why.
+The first thing I would suggest is paying attention to what works as you look at all types of marketing materials, from websites to ads.
+Notice what headlines grab your attention and why.

 Second, learn from the masters – A great book to check out is “The Ultimate Sales Letter” by Dan Kennedy.
 That book will help you understand the power of the written word and give you some great headline templates and examples to get you going.

-Third, test, test and test again – this is one of the keys to effective marketing.
-Try different headlines and note your results – begin to gain a clear understanding of which headlines work the best for you.
+Third, test, test, and test again – this is one of the keys to effective marketing.
+Try different headlines and note your results – begin to understand which headlines work the best for you.

 And, oh, one last suggestion is don’t forget that the text color you use for your headline and sub-headlines makes a big difference as well—you may want to go back and review my comments on this in Key Concept # 2 of website best practices.